 Why Should I Have Accident Insurance?

 The one and only guarantee we have in life (besides for death) is that accidents happen.
 More often than not, accidents are unforeseen mishaps that range astronomically in level of disaster.
 You’ve built or managed your company, put your energy, focus, and did your best, and still, you know that accidents will happen.
 It can be a small accident or a devastating one, but regardless of how bad it seems, amendments must be made.
+To help deal with these, it is almost always necessary to have accident coverage.

 As an employer, your employees are at risk of being at the receiving end of the accidents more often than not, and usually cannot pay for the outcome.
 Not properly cared for by their employers, many injured employees see suing the company as their only option.
 That, and that alone, is the biggest reason for having accident insurance.